houd1ni/lafetch/README.md

   },
   // fetch adapter.
 Defaults to the window fetch.
-  // In node can work with https://www.npmjs.com/package/node-fetch adapter?: fetch, credentials?: 'omit' | 'same-origin' | 'include', // fetch API credentials field. throwCodes?: /5../, // HTTP status codes to throw.
+  // In node can work with https://www.npmjs.com/package/node-fetch
+  // But there many of config fields are not implemented, i.e. credentials. adapter?: fetch, credentials?: 'omit' | 'same-origin' | 'include', // fetch API credentials field. throwCodes?: /5../, // HTTP status codes to throw.
 Defaults to /\n/ (no throws at all).